 The Duality of Methadone

 If you’re struggling with a methadone addiction, you’re not alone.
-Plaguing people across the country who want to recover from their opiate addiction, methadone can cause as much harm as good.
+Methadone can be highly addictive and for many patients it can cause as much harm as good.

-Withdrawal from methadone can be particularly painful because the drug stays in your system for far longer than many other drugs.
+Withdrawal from methadone can be particularly difficult because the drug stays in your system for far longer than many other opioids.

 Get started on the road to recovery.